Wild Columbine Indian Paintbrush Calopogon Orchid - Credit S. Langley

 The Bruce Trail Conservancy is looking for citizen scientists to help us better understand the diversity and distribution of flora along the Bruce Trail.

-Whether you are a trained botanist or just interested in learning more about flora, the Bruce Trail Conservancy can use your help.
+Whether you are a trained botanist or just interested in learning more about plant life, the Bruce Trail Conservancy can use your help.

 Citizen science is a powerful way to collect much needed data while participating in an activity you already love, hiking!